josselyntsai/thronesviz.github.io/README.md

 outnumbered two to one, many of the top/most occurring characters are female.

 Lastly, we included some text around the graph and in the two widgets to balance the visualization aesthetically and provide some light hearted fun facts!
-And you can also see our live visualization here: http://thronesviz.github.io